tomasilluminati/FuzzX/README.md

 - Colorized output for easy readability.
 - Option to add cookies to requests.
 - Option to add Custom Headers to requests.
-- Authentication support with username and password.
-(HTTPBasicAuth)
+- Authentication support with username and password (HTTPBasicAuth).